Galanchozhsky District: History

 In 1925, Galanchozhsky District was first formed, as a part of the Chechen Autonomous Oblast, where it existed until 1929.
 It was restored in 1935, as a part of the Chechen-Ingush ASSR.
 On 23 February 1944, the district was abandoned after the deportation of Vaynakhs.
 The district was then disbanded and its territory became part of the Achkhoy-Martanovsky, Itum-Kalinsky and Sunzhensky districts.

 On 9 January 1957, the Chechen-Ingush ASSR was restored.
 However, former residents of Galanchozhsky District were forbidden from returning to the area.
 The reason for this remains unclear.
 The district itself was not restored at this time.

 In 1992, the district was again restored by the government of the self-proclaimed Chechen Republic of Ichkeria in its pre-1944 borders.
 However, it was once again disbanded in 1997 and the district borders returned to those from pre-1992.

 In 2012, Galanchozhsky District was recreated.
 In 2014, the district was restored for a third time, under the constitution of the Chechen Republic.

 Population

 The population of the district according to the 1939 census was 9,499 people.
 This included Chechens (the majority at 95.7%), Russians (2.8%), Ingush (0.5%), and Ukrainians (0.4%), as well as other minority groups.
 The district has been abandoned since 1944.

 Administrative divisions

 Before 1944, Galanchozhsky District was one of the largest and most densely populated districts in the Chechen-Ingush ASSR.
 About 140 villages existed in the district, all a part of one of the 12 village councils (selsoviets).
-The administrative center of each selsoviet is included in parenthesis.
+The administrative center of each selsoviet is included in parentheses.